garrekstemo/pistachio/ReadMe.md

 Pistachio is a transfer matrix program based on Optical Waves in Layered Media by Pochi Yeh.
 The goal is to create a versatile program that can handle an arbitrary number of different types of layers while still being easy to read and configure.

+## Data directory

+Data in the data directory are downloaded from refractiveindex.info unless stated otherwise.